 “while al Qaeda has been significantly shattered, … the most wanted man – bin Laden himself remains one step ahead of the United States, with the core of his worldwide terror network still in place.
 (Global News Wire – Asia Africa Intelligence Wire, InfoProd, January 20, 2002)

-For the last nine years, the US military and intelligence apparatus (at considerable expense to US taxpayers) has been “searching for Osama”.
+For ten years, the US military and intelligence apparatus (at considerable expense to US taxpayers) had been “searching for Osama”.

 A CIA unit with a multimillion dollar budget was set up, with a mandate to find Osama.
 This unit was apparently disbanded in 2005.
 “Intelligence experts agree”, he is hiding in a remote area of Pakistan, but “we cannot find him”:

 “Most intelligence analysts are convinced that Osama bin Laden is somewhere on the Afghan-Pakistan border.
 Lately, it has been said that he’s probably in the vicinity of the a 7700m Hindu Kush peak Tirich Mir in the tribal Chitral area of northwest Pakistan.”
 Hobart Mercury (Australia), September 9, 2006)

 President Bush had repeatedly promised to “smoke him out” of his cave, capture him dead or alive, if necessary through ground assaults or missile strikes.
 According to a recent statement by president Bush, Osama is hiding in a remote area of Pakistan which “is extremely mountainous and very inaccessible, … with high mountains between 9,000 to 15,000 feet high….”.
 We cannot get him, because, according to the president, there is no communications infrastructure, which would enable us to effectively go after him. (quoted in Balochistan Times, 23 April 2006)